nanthagabriel/nanthagabriel/README.md

 ---

-### 💬 Let’s Connect!
+### 🕶️ Let’s Connect!

 I’m looking for feedback and opportunities to learn.
-Feel free reach out to me if you’re on a similar learning journey or if you have insights to share!
+Feel free reach out to me if you have insights to share!

 - **Email**: [nanthagabriel@gmail.com](mailto:nanthagabriel@gmail.com)
 - **Instagram**: [@nanthagabriel](https://www.instagram.com/nanthagabriel/)

 ---

-Thank you for visiting my GitHub!
+Thank you for visiting!

 ---